Virtual Environments For Software Development

 (venv) $ deactivate

-If you’ve just done the deactivate
+If you’ve just done the deactivate,

 ensure you reactivate the environment ready for the next part: